DanCardin/corpus/README.md

 `~/.local/share/direnv`.
 In my book, that beats combing through all potential locations you might have placed some config/secrets.

-It also means you dont have to pollute your version control (if you're using one) ignore configuration with using to avoid committing data/secrets specific to you.
+It also means you dont have to pollute your version control (if you're using one) to ignore configuration with using to avoid committing data/secrets specific to you.

-## How
+## CLI

 The `corpus` CLI command can be used to interactively determine paths.
 This can commonly be used to adapt (appropriately configurable) tools to use this strategy themselves!